-This week I will highlight recent Ontario beer releases of note.
+This week I highlight some recent Ontario beer releases that stand out.

-From Amsterdam Brewing in Toronto there is Pantomime Golden Ale, which uses a new British hop, Harlequin.
-It was developed by UK hop specialists Charles Faram through its Hop Development Program.
+From Amsterdam Brewing in Toronto we have Pantomime Golden Ale.
+It features a fairly new British hop, Harlequin, developed by the U.K. hop supplier Charles Faram – specifically its Hop Development Program.

-Indeed Pantomime Golden Ale is described as a collaboration with Charles Faram, a venerable concern with roots in the 19th century.
+Amsterdam describes Pantomime Golden Ale as a collaboration with Charles Faram, a venerable but innovative business with roots in the 19th century.

-A description from the website of Faram’s Hop Development Program is informative.
-It seeks to marry “new world” flavours with a character from English soils and environment.
+A Charles Faram webpage offers a good description of its Hop Development Program.
+An object is to marry “new world” flavours with a character informed by English soils and environment.

-A seminar in Toronto the other day, conducted by Ben Adams and Shayn Sawchuk of Faram’s Toronto office, added further perspective.
-Eg. the name “Harlequin” was inspired by the multi-coloured look of the hop bract, the main leaf structure of the plant.
+I attended a seminar in Toronto recently led by Ben Adams and Shayn Sawchuk of Faram’s Toronto office.
+This added further perspective, e.g. the “Harlequin” name was inspired by the how’s multi-coloured hop bract (the main leaf structure of the plant).

-Pantomime Golden Ale uses Harlequin as single hop.
-It is added through the boil, at whirlpool, and in dry hopping at end of fermentation, just before final gravity is reached.
+Pantomime Golden Ale employs Harlequin as single hop.
+It is added throughout the boil, at whirlpool stage, and by dry-hopping at termination of fermentation before final gravity is reached.

-The malt is Maris Otter from UK maltsters Crisp.
-The result showcases the peach and pineapple character of Harlequin against a velvety, English malt base.
+The result of all this showcases peach and pineapple from the Harlequin against a rich, velvety malt base.

-So, classic English malt, new English hop with some non-English influence in its DNA.
-Result: an accomplished British Golden Ale.
+Classic English malt and a new English hop with non-British blood in its lineage produce together an accomplished golden ale.
 Never had a better one.

-You can buy it at the Amsterdam Brewery shop on Esander Dr., the Brewhouse shop on Queen’s Quay downtown, and by delivery through the website.
-Details in above link.
+You can buy it at Amsterdam’s shop on Esander Drive, at the Brewhouse shop downtown on Queen’s Quay and through the website for delivery.
+All details in the above link.